 3:26-27).
-To "clothe yourselves with Christ" means that we

-become like God, in His image, and Christ lives in us 3.
-Members in the Body of Christ baptism, we become members of the Body of Christ, which is the Church, and Christ is the head of this body.
-Therefore, it is the right of everyone who has been baptized to partake of the Body and Blood of our Lord and to practice the other sacraments.
+To "clothe yourselves with Christ" means that we become like God, in His image and Christ lives in us the path to the AKingdom of Heaven is opened for us, and we become members of Christ's Body.
+As our Lord told us: "Unless someone is born of water and the Spirit, they cannot enter the Kingdom of God" (John 3:5).

-Through

-4. The Way to Heaven
+4. The Way to Heaven Through